pavelhristov/PocketPortals/README.md

     * Right-Click on available item to add or remove item from favorites(current limit is 9 and there is no indication in main ui)

 ### Known Issues
-* Druid's 'Teleport: Moonglade' appears in Unobtained after learning 'Dreamwalk'.
 * Toys and items requiring proffession skill appears for characters without said professions.

 ### TODO List
 * All 'Known Issues' obviously
-* Add a start(simular to collections) for favorites
+* Add a star(simular to collections) for favorites
 * Configurations for minimap button, ordering and probably favorites
 * Auto update when spell, toy or item is aqcuired